Day One: Chicago, the USA's Second City, has always intrigued me: Al Capone (the 1920s gangster), the Jazz Age and the first skyscrapers.

 From The Pier we moved on to Buckingham Fountain in Grant Park on Lake Michigan.
 This is among the world's largest fountains and one of Chicago's most familiar landmarks.
 At the time of its dedication in the spring of 1927, it ranked as the world's largest decorative fountain.
 The fountain was a gift to the city of Chicago by Miss Kate Sturges Buckingham in memory of her brother Clarence.

-Frank Lloyd Wright who produced some of his most influential work while living in Chicago.
+Frank Lloyd Wright who produced some of his most influential work while living in Chicago - however, there was not enough time and this would have to wait for another visit.

 Apart from Frank Lloyd Wright's work Chicago has many buildings of architectural interest including the John Hancock Centre and Sear's Tower, one of the world's tallest buildings.